1 - Overview

 Search Engine provides the following functions.

-• Auto Provisioning (Auto Provisioning): You can configure and set up Elasticsearch and OpenSearch clusters via the UI.
+• Auto Provisioning (Auto Provisioning): You can configure and set up Elasticsearch and OpenSearch clusters via UI.

 • Visualization tool support: Provides data analysis and visualization tools, and supports Elasticsearch Kibana or OpenSearch dashboards.

-• Monitoring: CPU, Memory, cluster performance monitoring information can be checked through the Cloud Monitoring service.
+• Monitoring: CPU, memory, cluster performance monitoring information can be checked through the Cloud Monitoring service.

 Components